kserve/kserve/docs/samples/batcher/basic/README.md

 # Inference Batcher Demo

 We first create a sklearn predictor with a batcher.
+The "maxLatency" is set to a big value (5000.0 milliseconds) to make us be able to observe the batching process.

 ```
 apiVersion: "serving.kubeflow.org/v1alpha2"